ilpropheta/playground-ot4mmv6n/markdowns/exercise3.md

 ## Tuples unpacking - Hands on!

 Let's get our hands dirty just by facing a final - easy - challenge involving both tuples and generic programming.

+As we discussed, `tuple` is an important brick for both generic and business code.
+We are about to see an interesting use case that involves `tuple` and one standard function recently added to the library.

 You met James - a template expert - at the coffee machine and discussed about invoking lambdas on tuples.
 James told you he has implemented a utility to improve the way to call lambdas on tuple-like objects.
 Usually, we have: